 The topic of dog vaccinations is a real can of worms.
 There are good arguments for, and good arguments against vaccinating dogs.
 The vaccine pros and cons conversation rages!
 Let's not fight!

-I fully understand and agree, that we must protect our dogs from serious disease, however, what is the downside?
-What are the dangers of vaccines and what vaccine side effects will your dog have to give up, what damage does he have to sustain, in order to be protected for life will your dog sustain permanent vaccine injury potentially causing other more chronic dog health concerns as your dog ages.
-Herein lies the condundrum!
-Is the potential damage greater than the potential benefit gained?
+I fully understand and agree, that you must protect your dogs from serious disease.
+However, what is the downside?
+What are the dangers of vaccines and what vaccine side effects will your dog have to endure?
+In order to be protected for life will your dog sustain permanent vaccine injury potentially causing other more chronic dog health concerns as your dog ages.
+Herein lies the vaccine controversy!
+Is the potential damage ( risk ) greater than the potential benefit gained?

 given the rabies vaccine.
 This is the law in all states and Canadian provinces.
-Anything else is NOT required by law.
-So please know this and make your decision understanding that you have the right to choose whether to give your dog the recommended ' core vaccines ' and others, or not.
+Other canine vaccines are NOT required by law.
+So please know this and make your decision understanding that you have the right to choose whether to give your dog the recommended ' canine core vaccines ' and others, or not.

-A little bit of the disease of course, which gives your dog a little bit of the disease to build up antibodies.
+A little bit of the disease of course, which forces your dog's body to mount an immune response and build up antibodies.
 So what's the big deal?
 Here's the problem.
-Most dogs are given ' vaccine cocktails ' which include the ' core vaccines '.

-There are also other chemicals and compounds used in vaccines to preserve and stabalize increasing the vaccine effectiveness and strength. ' Adjuvants ' includes things like...
+There are also other toxic chemicals and compounds used in dog vaccines to preserve, stabilize and increase the vaccine effectiveness and strength.
+These added ingredients called ' Adjuvants ' includes things like...

 This is especially dangerous when it comes to the vaccine adjuvants added to the vaccine formulation.
 Small dogs will get the same amount of toxic chemical compounds, preservatives and heavy metals as bigger dogs.
 This is not good.
-Side effects can start to be noticed within 72 hours.
-If you choose to vaccinate, keep your eyes open for noticeable changes that can include...

-Of course all of these things can be the result of other things, but if they occur within 72 hours to a week or two of dog vaccinations, I would be suspicious.
+Of course all of these things can be symptoms of other dog health problems too, but if they occur within 72 hours, and up to 3 months after your dog has been vaccinated, I would be suspicious.
 Vaccine side effects are notoriously under reported, so the incidence of vaccine related illness is much higher than you might be aware of.
 It pays to do your homework on this topic.

 Originally, dog vaccinations were intended to do good.
 Over the last few decades animal vaccines have become a multi- billion dollar industry.
 This is now big business like any other.

 Veterinarians, although they have the best of intentions, have shared in the profits.
 What about annual re-vaccinations?
 What a great source of residual income.
-Nothing wrong with that but, to what detriment?
+Nothing wrong with making money, but to what detriment?
 More sick dogs?